rpm-software-management/dnf5/doc/libdnf5_plugins/actions.8.rst

    * ``post_transaction``

 ``package_filter``
-   A (glob-like) filtering rule aplied on the package NEVRA (also in the shortened forms) or package files.
+   A (glob-like) filtering rule applied on the package NEVRA (also in the shortened forms) or package files.

    Empty filter means executing the command once with no information about the package.
    The "*" filter means executing the command for each package in the transaction that matches the ``direction`` filter.